 What is it about you that makes you uniquely positioned to excel in your role?

-Second, is that I’m always learning.
-I was born in a town of 350 people and I firmly believe that a thirst for knowledge is what moved me out of that town.
-When I was younger I used to ask my mom if I could take apart broken things to figure out how they worked.
-Hours were spent combing through Microsoft Encarta (Wikipedia before Wikipedia but after Encyclopedia Britannica).
+First, I’m always learning.
+I was born in a town of 350 people, and I firmly believe that a thirst for knowledge is what moved me out of that town.
+As a child, I used to take apart broken things to see how they worked (sometimes I even fixed them).
+I spent hours combing through Microsoft Encarta – if you’re too young to remember Encarta, it was where you got information before the internet and Wikipedia existed (but after Encyclopedia Britannica was a thing).
 Every day presents new opportunities for learning, and I’m constantly working to educate myself.

 My main hobby is collecting hobbies.
-I love to spend time in the kitchen chopping and cooking and mixing cocktails.
-The garage is equally interesting for woodworking, home improvements, or general tinkering.
-A category unto itself is music – listening to vinyl (sometimes with a cigar), playing the piano, singing if I’ve mixed enough cocktails in the kitchen.
+I love to spend time in the kitchen chopping and cooking and making a mess.
+Sometimes I’m cooking food and other times mixing cocktails.
+The garage is equally interesting for woodworking, home improvements and general tinkering.
+A category unto itself is music – listening to vinyl (sometimes with a cigar), playing the piano and singing (if I’ve mixed enough cocktails).
 Playing with and training my dogs is also a lot of fun.
-Overall I enjoy hobbies that help me think differently about a process and that allow me to combine knowledge from different areas.
+Overall, I enjoy hobbies that help me think differently about a process and allow me to combine knowledge from different areas.
 Ask me about Fibonacci sauces for an example.

 I admire Antonio Vivaldi.
-First, because the man was an absolute BOSS with a string section.
-More importantly, the man knew how to build a system.
-Vivaldi ran an orphanage in Venice where he taught the orphans to play instruments.
+First, the man was an absolute BOSS with a string section.
+More importantly, he knew how to build a self-sustaining system.
+Vivaldi ran an orphanage in Venice, where he taught the orphans to play instruments.
 Then he wrote music for them and gave concerts to raise money to fund the orphanage.
-How flipping awesome is it to provide shelter for homeless children while giving them a lifelong skill and making world-class art available to a community.
+Not only did he provide shelter for homeless children, but he gave them a lifelong skill and made world-class art that has lasted the test of time.
 We need more people who think like Vivaldi.